WHAT’S THE DEAL?

 - Make awareness part of Game Day and donate your guess of what the final score will be to an anti-trafficking organization, then challenge your friends to do the same!

 - Report suspected incidents of trafficking by calling the National Human Trafficking Resource Center at 1-888-373-7888.
 This hotline is not only to report suspected trafficking but to provide help if you are or have been a human trafficking victim.

 THE SUPER BOWL & TRAFFICKING THROUGHOUT THE YEARS:

 Agape International Missions (AIM) was founded on the ground in Cambodia in 1988 as a humanitarian aid and church planting organization.
 Since 2005, our ministries have focused on ending the evil of child sexual slavery.

-AIM is doing whatever it takes to end the greatest evil of our lifetime: human trafficking.
+AIM is doing whatever it takes to end the evil of human trafficking.
 We believe in freedom at all costs.
 That means, we not only rescue individuals from trafficking, but we walk with them through healing and empower them in their new lives of freedom.
 Additionally, we work to prevent future exploitation by confronting the demand for purchased sex and protecting the vulnerable.